trimstray/nginx-admins-handbook/README.md

 #### Load balancing algorithms

 Load Balancing is in principle a wonderful thing really.
 You can find out about it when you serve tens of thousands (or maybe more) of requests every second.
-Of course load balancing is not the only reason - think also about maintenance tasks without downtime for example.
+Of course, load balancing is not the only reason - think also about maintenance tasks without downtime.

 Generally load balancing is a technique used to distribute the workload across multiple computing resources and servers.
 I think you should always use this technique also if you have a simple app or whatever else what you're sharing with other.

 The configuration is very simple.
 NGINX includes a `ngx_http_upstream_module` to define backends (groups of servers or multiple server instances).
 More specifically, the `upstream` directive is responsible for this.